NathanNeff/scalatest_examples/README.md

 * TODO How to run only certain tests from the commandline?

-* TODO How to properly assert that no exceptions are thrown?

 * TODO How to run certain tests within a class or with "tags" from within sbt?